Chesterton, Warwickshire

-Chesterton is a small village in Warwickshire, England.
-The population of the civil parish taken at the 2011 census was 123.
+Chesterton is a village in the civil parish of Chesterton and Kingston, in the Stratford-on-Avon district, in Warwickshire, England.
+The population of the parish taken at the 2011 census was 123.
 It is about five miles south of Leamington Spa, near the villages of Harbury and Lighthorne.

 Parish

 The parish of Chesterton and Kingston includes the agricultural area of Kingston east of the village.
 The parish forms a roughly rectangular block, nearly four miles in length from north-west to south-east and two miles broad.
 It is home to the notable Chesterton Windmill, built in 1632 from a design attributed to Inigo Jones, just off the Fosse Way and a Grade I listed building.
 The altitude of the parish ranges from 64 metres in the west to 122 metres in the east being mainly rolling low hills but slightly flatter where the Fosse Way dissects it.